What is the best way to find out if you are pregnant?

-Among the most important questions asked by women is "How soon can I detect my pregnancy"?
-A pregnancy can be detected mainly by a missed period and implantation bleeding as well as through different ways such as typical pregnancy symptoms, and early positive pregnancy tests.
-Another way to detect your pregnancy is by doing our "Am I pregnant?" pregnancy quiz test, and the online pregnancy test (OPT).
+Among the most popular questions asked by couples trying to get pregnant is "How soon can I detect a pregnancy"?
+Pregnancy can be gauged by a missed period, typical pregnancy symptoms, implantation bleeding, and confirmed by a positive pregnancy test.
+(Another way to detect your pregnancy is by taking our online pregnancy test.)

-HCG can be detected in urine or blood after implantation, which occurs on average 9 daye (range 6-12 days) after fertilization.
-Some home pregnancy tests claim to detect hCG as early as 4 days before the next expected period.
-Whether that statement is accurate for an individual woman depends on the length of her luteal phase and on how soon that individual embryo implanted.
-Quantitative blood (serum beta) tests can detect hCG levels as low as 1 mIU/mL, while urine tests have published detection thresholds between 20 and 100 mIU/mL, depending on the brand.
-Qualitative blood tests generally have a threshold of 25 mIU/mL, and so are less sensitive than some available home pregnancy tests.
+A pregnancy test detects the pregnancy hormone hCG (human chorionic gonadotropin) in the blood or urine to determine if a woman is pregnant.
+How early pregnancy can be detected depends on finding the hCG hormone. hCG can be detected in urine or blood after implantation, which occurs on average, about 9 days (range 6-12 days) after fertilization.
+Some home pregnancy tests claim to detect hCG as early as 4 days before the next expected period yet that claim depends on your luteal phase and how soon the embryo implanted.
+Quantitative blood tests can detect hCG levels as low as 1 mIU/mL, while urine tests have published detection thresholds between 20 and 100 mIU/mL, depending on the brand.

-Doctors can also perform quantitative serum beta hCG levels.
-The measurement is done in mIU/ml, and a level above 25 mIU/ml usually indicates the presence of a pregnancy.
+Doctors can also perform quantitative serum beta hCG levels via a blood test.
 Two tests are usually necessary to verify a normal increase, usually 2-3 days apart.
 The increase in serum hCG can be interactively monitored.

 - Above 6,000 mIU/ml, the hCG often takes more than four days to double.

-Failure to increase normally may indicate that the pregnancy is not developing well and can be an early sign for a possible miscarriage or an ectopic pregnancy.
-After a miscarriage, HCG levels fall steadily back to the non-pregnancy range.
-Also, an ectopic pregnancy may be suspected when hCG levels fail to double, particularly if the HCG level rises, falls and rises again.
+Failure to increase normally may indicate that the pregnancy is not developing well, and can be an early sign of a possible miscarriage or an ectopic pregnancy.
+After a miscarriage, hCG levels fall steadily back to the non-pregnancy range.
+Also, an ectopic pregnancy may be suspected when hCG levels fail to double, particularly if the hCG level rises, falls and rises again.

-On ultrasound how early can pregnancy be detected depends on seeing the gestational sac or the embryo and fetus.
-Once a pregnancy has advanced past the first 6-8 weeks, a pregnancy is usually easier to follow by sonography as more information is obtained in real time.
-In general a pregnancy is detectable 25 days after ovulation by transvaginal sonography (usually corresponding to an hCG level of > 1,500 miu/ml).
+On ultrasound, how early pregnancy can be detected depends on seeing the gestational sac, or the embryo.
+Once a pregnancy has advanced past the first 6-8 weeks, it is usually easier to follow by sonography as more information is obtained in real time.
+In general, pregnancy is detectable 25 days after ovulation by transvaginal sonography (which usually corresponds to an hCG level of 1,500 ml).

-Many home pregnancy tests may show a positive or unclear result when read well after the suggested 3-5 minute window, independent of an actual pregnancy; this type of false positive is also known as an evaporation line.
-Additionally anyone who has been given an hCG injection would also give a false positive.
+Also, anyone who has been given an hCG injection will also get a false positive.
 In addition, a false positive can also be seen in patients with a "phantom hCG".
 These women have a low positive blood pregnancy test and a negative urine pregnancy test.
-Phantom hCGs are seen in some individuals who react to some substrate in the blood pregnancy test and thus they will display a consistently low positive blood pregnancy test even though they are not pregnant.
-This phantom hCG may lead to serious misdiagnosis and intervention, but can be detected with serial dilutions and tests.
-Patients with phantom hCG have a positive blood hCG but a negative urine hCG test.
+Phantom hCGs are seen in some individuals who react to some substrate in the blood pregnancy test and display a consistently low positive blood pregnancy test even though they are not pregnant.
+This phantom hCG may lead to misdiagnosis but can be detected with serial dilutions and tests.
+Patients with phantom hCG have a positive blood hCG, but a negative urine hCG test.